 Articulation Agreements - Huntingdon College currently has articulation agreements with Enterprise State Community College, James H. Faulkner State Community College, Jefferson Davis Community College, Jefferson State Community College, Lawson State Community College, Northeast Alabama Community College and Southern Union Community College.
-These agreements are applicable only through the Adult Degree Completion Program.
+These agreements are applicable only through the Evening Studies Program.

 Campus Safety and Security Reporting - In compliance with the Cleary Act, Huntingdon College annually provides information on the safety and security of the College.
 The link below contains information regarding the law enforcement authority of Campus Security and its working relationship with State and Local agencies; how to report crimes to Campus Security and/or appropriate law enforcement agencies and the procedures following a reported crime; Huntingdon College's annual Campus Crime Report, which provides statistics for occurrences on or near campus for various crimes, including criminal offenses, crimes of prejudice (hate crimes), and liquor, drugs and illegal weapons violations for the previous three years are available in this report; emergency response and evacuation procedures, missing student notification procedures, Huntingdon College's annual Fire Safety Report, which contains information about campus fire safety practices and standards, as well as, statistics for fire related incidents in the most recent calendar year.
 [More Information]